High-contrast random composites: homogenisation framework and new spectral phenomena: Convergence of the spectra

-We emphasise that the set of full measure $\Omega_1$, for which the statement of Theorem \ref{th4.4} holds depends in general on the choice of $\hat\o$ (note that $\Omega_1$, in principle, does not have to contain $\hat \o$).
-The periodic correctors $\hat N_j, j=1,\dots,d,$ used in the construction, see \eqref{88} below, correspond to the element $\hat\o$.
-There is number of other objects, that correspond to $\hat \o$.
-However, the operator in question, for which the results are being proved, corresponds to an element $\o\in\O_1$, $\AA^\e=\AA^\e(\o)$.
+We emphasise that the set of full measure $\Omega_1$, for which the statement of Theorem \ref{th4.4} holds, depends in general on the choice of $\hat\o$ (note that $\Omega_1$, in principle, does not have to contain $\hat \o$).
+In what follows we introduce a number objects derived from $\hat \o$, such as the periodic correctors $\hat N_j, j=1,\dots,d,$ and the matrix of homogenised coefficients $\hat A^\hom_1$, while other quantities, e.g. $b^\e$, correspond to $\o \in \Omega_1$.
+It is important to keep account of these dependencies.